Alexey314/m3u-radio-music-playlists/README.md

 because these are online streams there is no way to download the whole thing as they are constantly changing, but you can set a hard limit to when recording stops using the timeout command on bash/zsh shells
 ```
-timeout 60s ffmpeg -y -i http://stream.dancewave.online:8080/dance.mp3 -c copy dancewave.mp3
+timeout 60 ffmpeg -y -i http://stream.dancewave.online:8080/dance.mp3 -c copy dancewave.mp3
 ```
-the above command saves a little less than one minute of the audio stream (it's lower because of the tiny amount of time that it takes to start recording), you can specify longer times using `-m` for minutes `-h` for hours and `-d` for days, these can also be used with decimels for more control, so one and half minute can be set with 1.5m or 3 hour and 45 minutes can be set with 3.75h
+the above command saves about one minute of the audio live-stream, you can specify longer times using `-m` for minutes `-h` for hours and `-d` for days, these can also be used with decimels for more control, so one and half minute can be set with 1.5m or 3 hour and 45 minutes can be set with 3.75h
 ```
 timeout 1.5m ffmpeg -y -i http://stream.dancewave.online:8080/dance.mp3 -c copy dancewave.mp3
 ```